davidcarozza/boats0d-review/README.md

 -------

 BOATS is written in MATLAB version R2012a.
-Here we provide the functions and forcing data required to run BOATS.
+Here we provide the script, functions, and forcing data required to run BOATS.
 BOATS is implemented using a single MATLAB structure, named boats, that stores the model parameters, initial conditions, output, and diagnostics.
 The boats structure is passed among the various functions in order to set the model parameters, initialize the model